Primary Health Speech-Language Pathology

 Saskatoon Pre-Kindergarten Speech and Language Consultation Services - Speech and language services are provided to children who attend Saskatoon Public School and Greater Saskatoon Catholic School pre-kindergarten programs in the city of Saskatoon.
 For more information, contact 306-655-2434.

-School Wellness Team - Speech and language services are offered through the School Wellness Team, which provides speech and language services to the following 3 schools: Pleasant Hill School: 306-683-7390 (pre-kindergarten and kindergarten), Princess Alexandra School: 306-683-7410 (pre-kindergarten and kindergarten) and St. Maria Goretti School: 306-659-7340 (pre-kindergarten to Grade 2).
+School Wellness Team - Speech and language services are offered through the School Wellness Team, which provides speech and language services to the pre-kindergarten and kindergarten classrooms in the following 3 schools: Pleasant Hill School: 306-683-7390, Princess Alexandra School: 306-683-7410 and St. Maria Goretti School: 306-659-7340.
 For more information, please contact the schools directly.

 Breast Feeding Clinic - The services of a Speech-Language Pathologist are available for breast feeding moms through referral from a Lactation Consultant at the Breast Feeding Centre, West Winds Primary Health Centre.